 What are Promotions?

 The following are the generally agreed-upon categories of promotions:

-- Customer Promotions: The most common type of promotion, these promotions are directed at customers and are what people typically think about when they think of a promotion.
+- Customer Promotions: The most common type of promotion is directed at customers and what people typically think about when they think of a promotion.

 - Sales Promotions: These are promotions directed by the producer to a supply chain partner.